mkarres/first-repo/_pages/about.md

   image: "/images/highSierraTrail.jpg"
 ---

-A senior computer/data scientist applying deep learning models to the domain of computer and network security
+Senior computer/data scientist applying deep learning models to the domain of computer and network security